nju-websoft/SpanQualifier/README.md

 # SpanQualifier

-This is a pytorch version of SpanQualifier, your can find The implementation of MindSpore 2.0 in [here](https://github.com/nju-websoft/SpanQualifier/tree/main/MindSpore)
+This is a pytorch version of SpanQualifier, your can find the implementation based on MindSpore 2.0 in [here](https://github.com/nju-websoft/SpanQualifier/tree/main/MindSpore)

 Code for "Spans, Not Tokens: A Span-Centric Model for Multi-Span Reading Comprehension" (CIKM 2023)